 If you love banana cream pie, then you’re in luck!
 You don’t need to turn on the oven to have banana cream pie because I basically turned banana cream pie into ice cream…with extra protein!!

-This recipe comes in at 335 calories, 31 grams of protein, 18 grams of sugar, and 10 WW points.
+This recipe comes in at 335 calories, 31 grams of protein, 18 grams of sugar, 3 grams of fat, and 44 carbs for the ENTIRE pint.
 See the recipe card at the bottom of the post for all nutrition facts.

 When I made this recipe, I wasn’t sure how the bananas and the protein shake would taste together.
 I wanted to make sure that the banana flavor stood out but didn’t want to overpower the vanilla flavors.
 The combination of the fresh bananas mixed with the instant pudding and vanilla protein shake came together beautifully!
 The final product is a super creamy, (when I say creamy, I mean creamy) and flavorful protein-packed ice cream!